chrismdp/cardpirates/rules/index.md

 If you don't have a crew card to place as a defender, you can choose not to place a card.
 In this case the attacker automatically wins.
 You cannot attack if you don't have a crew card.

 The cards used in the attack and defence are lost as casualties.
-They are placed face up on the island which matches their suits underneath the island card on top.
+They are placed face up on the island which matches their suits underneath the face up island card.
 The winner then gets to select up to two cards at random from the loser's hand and places them in his own hand.
 The winner then gives the loser any one card of their choosing.

 If the loser has only one card, the attacker only takes one: if the loser's hand is empty, the attacker does not get to take cards.
 The winner must still give the loser a card, no matter how many cards they managed to take.